 This is intended to complement the NPPF and to provide a single resource for planning guidance, whilst rationalising and streamlining the material.
 Almost all previous planning Circulars and advice notes have been cancelled.
 Specific reference will be made to the PPG or other national advice in the Analysis section of the report, where appropriate.

 5. PUBLICITY CARRIED OUT

-5.1 Neighbour notification letters were issued and notices displayed on the site advertising the application, in accordance with the requirements of the Town and Country Planning (Development Management Procedure) (England) Order 2015 and the Council's adopted Statement of Community Involvement.
+5.1 Neighbour notification letters were issued in accordance with the requirements of the Town and Country Planning (Development Management Procedure) (England) Order 2015.

 6. RESPONSES FROM CONSULTEES